justb4/alpumapa.xyz/docs/src/index.md

 ## About this workshop

-In this workshop you will learn how to use the various "apps" to map your surroundings.
+In this workshop you will learn how to use the various "mobile apps" to map your surroundings.
 No prior knowledge nor technical background is required.
 After an introduction we go out to map streets and local businesses together.
 Come with your smartphone.
 A laptop is handy but not required.